Decoding convolutional codes over finite rings. A linear dynamical systems approach: Preliminaries

 The $i$-th constraint length, $\nu_i$, of a convolutional encoder $G(z)$ is defined as the maximum degree of the entries in the $i$-th column of $G(z)$.
 Without loss of generality, we may assume that $\nu_1 \geq \dots \geq \nu_k$ \cite[Definition 5]{isoringmunoz}.
 The maximum constraint length, $\nu_1$, is called the memory of the encoder.
 The complexity (or degree) of $G(z)$ is given by $\delta_{G(z)} := \sum_{i=1}^k \nu_i$.
 The complexity of $\mathcal{C}$, denoted by $\delta_{\mathcal{C}}$, is defined as

 Clearly,

-As we mentioned in Introduction, a needed property in order to obtain minimal I/S/O representations of a convolutional code over $\zpr$ is the PDP.
+As mentioned in the Introduction, an important property in order to obtain minimal I/S/O representations of a convolutional code over $\zpr$ is the PDP.
 We recall the definition.
 Given a convolutional encoder $G(z)$ of an $(n,k)$ convolutional code $\mathcal{C}$ over $\zpr$, the following holds:

 where the degree of a polynomial vector is the maximum degree among its components, and $g_i(z)$ refers to the $i$-th column of $G(z)$.
 The encoder $G(z) \in \text{Mat}_{n \times k}(\zpr[z])$ has the Predictable Degree Property (PDP) if the above inequality becomes an equality for every $u(z)$.
 The PDP is characterized by the condition that the matrix of column-wise maximum degree coefficients, $G_h$, is injective \cite[Theorem 1]{isoringmunoz}.
 It follows easily that if $\mathcal{C}$ is a convolutional code $\mathcal{C}$ over $\zpr$ that has a convolutional encoder $G(z)$ with the PDP then $ \delta_{G(z)}=\delta_{\mathcal{C}}= \delta'_{\mathcal{C}}. $ We say that a convolutional code is PDP if it admits an encoder with the PDP.